refractionPOINT/lce_doc/docs/dr.md

 VirusTotal results are cached for a limited period of time locally which reduces the usage of your API key and saves you money.

+Also note that if your API Key runs out of quota with VirusTotal, hashes seen until you have quota again will be ignored.

 Example:
 ```yaml
 op: lookup